WSTRN: 2015–present: Formation and "In2"

 Their debut single, "In2", was released on 20 July 2015, through Link Up TV and came together as a result of a jam session, instrumental first; Akelle and Haile had written a track and had asked Louis to feature on it.
 It was recorded in one of the group's first sessions and has appeared on the Radio 1Xtra and Kiss FM playlists.
 Two music videos were produced for the song – the first was pulled after the band signed to Atlantic Records, while the second was produced by Sally Sibbet and sees the group loitering across West London.
 Prior to the release of the latter video, Atlantic Records pulled down 43 unofficial YouTube and SoundCloud links before its submission.

 On 30 October, "In2" debuted at number 85 in the top 100 of the UK Singles Chart, and climbed to number 60 on 6 November, the day of its digital download release.
 For these two weeks, it charted on streams alone.
 Upon its digital release, it peaked at number 4 on 13 November 2015, earning the group its first top 40 and general chart entry.

 On 2 December 2015, the trio released the song "Got Love", produced by Parallel (a collective made up of Akelle's brother, Angel, and PRGRSHN).
 The song was available to download for free when subscribing to their mailing list, and was also released via digital retailers on 4 December.
 The group expressed via Twitter that the song was not a single.
 According to Clash Music, the song is about "appreciating the simple things in life".

-In July 2017 it was reported that Akelle had been incarcerated for four and a half years for violent disorder.
+In July 2017, Akelle was sentenced to four and a half years in prison for violent disorder.
+In May 2024, he was sentenced to 6 years and 9 months for possession of a firearm and ammunition.